Multiple homes catch fire after plane crashes into New Jersey neighborhood

 The condition of the pilot is not yet known and no passengers are believed to have been on board at the time.

+Moments after the crash, many neighbors ran outside of their homes, unaware that a plane had crashed.

-"I saw this thing coming in like wing up, wing down, and for a little plane he had a pretty wide wingspan, about maybe 100 feet above the house just roaring in, and then boom -- an explosion lit up the sky," one witness said.
+"I saw this thing coming in like wing up, wing down, and for a little plane he had a pretty wide wingspan, about maybe 100 feet above the house just roaring in, and then boom -- an explosion lit up the sky," Lindsey Maynard said.

 The single-engine, eight-seat plane originated in Leesburg, Virginia, and appeared to be en route to Linden Airport with a 10:58 a.m. arrival time.